 Roy retired to the North Share of Oahu in 1985, within earshot of the pounding giant waves of Waimea Bay and with a fabulous view of the Pacific.

-Roy was a man who didn’t suffer fools gladly, but still maintained a dry sense of humor.
-His suspicion of governments knew no ends, having witnessed many atrocities first hand.
+Roy was a man who didn?t suffer fools gladly, but still maintained a dry sense of humor.
+His suspicion of governments knew no bounds, having witnessed many atrocities first hand.

 When I made the switch from journalism to trading, Roy used to chide me about me never actually producing anything, just poking away at a computer to generate numbers.